FPGA-Computer/USB-Voltage-Current-Meter/README.md

 Updates:

-New PCB for the adapter board - untested.
+New PCB for the adapter board - verified.